 The headsets use “inside-out six degree of freedom sensors”, which gives them the ability to track their position in virtual space.
 This means they don’t need any base stations like the HTC Vive or Oculus Rift do, which makes them more accessible for general consumers.

-The headsets are all quite different in design, and will be available at the end of Q1 2017.
+The headsets are all quite different in design, and the first have already begun shipping.